Governor of Central Java

-The Governor of Central Java (Gubernur Jawa Tengah; ꦒꦸꦧꦼꦂꦤꦸꦂꦗꦮꦶꦩꦢꦾ) is the first-level regional head in Central Java along with the Deputy Governor and 120 members of the Central Java Regional House of Representatives.
+The Governor of Central Java (Gubernur Jawa Tengah) is the first-level regional head in Central Java along with the Deputy Governor and 120 members of the Central Java Regional House of Representatives.
 The Governor and Deputy Governor of Central Java are elected through general elections which are held every 5 years.
 The current governor of Central Java is Nana Sudjana.

 List of governors

 The following is a list of governors of Central Java: